hannotify/hanno.codes/_drafts/2024-09-17-java-23-has-arrived.md

     // ...
 }
 ```
-`instanceof` can be used here to try to match a `SingleEffect` with a `Delay` component or a `Reverb` component; it automatically narrows if the pattern matches.
+`instanceof` can be used here to try to match a `SingleEffect` with a `Delay` or a `Reverb` component; it automatically narrows if the pattern matches.

 To summarize, this JEP proposes to make primitive type patterns work as smoothly as reference type patterns, allowing `Tuner(int p)` even if the corresponding record component is a numeric primitive type other than int.